artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/moraine_style.JPG?raw=True"></center>
 <br>

 The biggest limitation of this technique is being computationally expensive.
 My implementation of Neural Style Transfer needs to run for over 10,000 epochs to generate a reasonable stylized image which would lead to longer run times.
 The output below, for example, took over 10 mins with 10,000 epochs on my [Nvidia Jetson Nano](https://artanzand.github.io//Setup-Jetson-Nano/).
-This would be very problematic for my ultimate goal of creating a moving Bob Ross painting!
-The two solutions that come into mind is to, first, reduce the frames per second for the video or alternatively create a GIF output instead of a video output, and second, which would require much more research, is whether I would be able to only calculate the extra pixels that appear on a new frame (compared to the previous one) and concatenate them with the already stylized pixels from the previous frame.
+This would be very problematic for my ultimate goal of creating a motion picture of Bob Ross painting!
+The two solutions that come into mind are to, first, reduce the frames per second for the video or alternatively create a GIF output instead of a video output, and second, which would require much more research, is whether I would be able to only calculate the extra pixels that appear on a new frame (compared to the previous one) and concatenate them with the already stylized pixels from the previous frame.

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/moraine_GIF.gif?raw=True"></center>
 <br>